Estimated reading time: 5 minutes

 But burglary is a crime in the grey area.
 And so, most burglary crimes carry bigger penalties with an assault or threat against a person.
 So in those circumstances, it’s more of a crime against person.

-Crimes against persons are more serious charges than property crime charges.
+Crimes against persons are more serious than property crimes.
 But either way, you’ll need the best theft attorney to defend you.

 But a loss claim of $500 or less generally supports a misdemeanor theft charge.